vyca2017/content/content/tutorials/clients/relay-modern/getting-started.md

 ## Conclusion

-That's it for this tutorial!
-You learned how to get off the ground with Relay Modern and built your own Instagram application from scratch using `create-react-app`.
+In this tutorial you learned how to get off the ground with Relay Modern and built your own Instagram application from scratch using `create-react-app`.
 If you got lost along the way, you can check out the final version of the code on [GitHub](https://github.com/graphcool-examples/react-graphql/tree/master/quickstart-with-relay-modern).

 Relay Modern is a great technology that is a tremendous help in building React applications at scale.
 Its major drawbacks right now are the still scarce documentation and unclear usage patterns and best practices, for example around routing.